 Second Samuel continues the argument of First Samuel-that God is working out his divine purposes through his covenant kindness to David and his seed.
 This is seen in David's triumphs as ruler over a renewed kingdom (2 Sam 1-10) and God's faithfulness despite David's sin (2 Sam 11).
 God judges this sin (2 Sam 12-20), but never takes away the dynasty like he did with Saul.
-This is because the Davidic Covenant amplifies the unconditional Abrahamic Covenant and thus is also unconditional.
-A final section (2 Sam 21-24) is an appendix of David's final years with more accounts of his failures and successes to show God's continued blessing upon his line while still punishing sin.
-Throughout the account God delegates dominion or sovereignty first to David, which sets the stage for the same authority delegated to his descendants who later also sit on the throne in Jerusalem in the books of Kings and Chronicles.
+This is because the Davidic Covenant amplifies the Abrahamic Covenant and thus is unconditional.
+A final section (2 Sam 21-24) serves as an appendix of David's final years with more accounts of his failures and successes to show God's continued blessing upon his line while still punishing sin.
+Throughout the account, God first delegates dominion or sovereignty to David, which sets the stage for the same authority delegated to his descendants who later sit on the Jerusalem throne in the books of Kings and Chronicles.

-In regard to spiritual truths in 2 Samuel, the most prominent one reiterates the cause and effect principle stated in every book since Genesis: obedience (2 Sam 1-7) always brings God's blessings (2 Sam 8-10), but disobedience (2 Sam 11) always brings his judgment (2 Sam 12-24; TTTB, 78).
+Regarding spiritual truths in 2 Samuel, the most prominent one reiterates the cause-and-effect principle stated in every book since Genesis: obedience (2 Sam 1-7) always brings God's blessings (2 Sam 8-10), but disobedience (2 Sam 11) always brings his judgment (2 Sam 12-24; TTTB, 78).